 The Company won 16%, or \$142.6 million, of the maintenance dredging projects awarded in 2019 compared to 13%, or \$82.5 million, in 2018.
 During 2019 we were awarded maintenance projects in Texas, South Carolina and on the Mississippi River.
 During the year ended December 31, 2019, we continued to work on projects in Georgia, North Carolina and Florida which were in backlog at December 31, 2018.
 Our contracted maintenance dredging backlog at December 31, 2019 of \$60.9 million is \$4.7 million higher than the backlog of \$56.2 million at December 31, 2018.
 We expect substantially all of our maintenance dredging backlog at December 31, 2019 to be performed in 2020.
 In March 2018, Congress approved and the President signed an omnibus spending bill through fiscal year 2018.
 The spending bill continues the increases in the budget for the Corps and exceeds the increase in Harbor Maintenance Trust Fund ("HMTF") spending for maintenance dredging as required by the Water Resources Reform and Development Act of 2014.
 During the fourth quarter of 2018, the President signed America's Water Infrastructure Act of 2018/Water Resources Development Act ("WRDA 2018") into law.
 Similar to past versions of the bill, WRDA 2018 language calls for full use of the HMTF for its intended purpose of maintaining future access to the waterways and ports that support our nation's economy.
-Further, WRDA 2018 ensures that Harbor Maintenance Tax ("HMT") funding targets will increase by three percent over the prior year, even if the HMT revenue estimates decrease, to continue annual progress towards full use of the HMTF by providing the Corps with record annual budgets including 94% utilization of the HMTF in FY 2018 and 91% proposed in the FY 2019 budget which was above our commitment.
+Further, WRDA 2018 ensures that Harbor Maintenance Tax ("HMT") funding targets will increase by three percent over the prior year, even if the HMT revenue estimates decrease, to continue annual progress towards full use of the HMT by 2025.
+Through the increased appropriation of HMTF monies, we anticipate an increase in harbor projects to be let for bid throughout 2020 and beyond.
+Congress has improved spending from the HMTF by providing the Corps with record annual budgets including 94% utilization of the HMTF in FY 2018 and 91% proposed in the FY 2019 budget which was above our commitment.